yashrajsuman/learnify/README.md

 - **Progress Tracking**: Advanced analytics and performance monitoring
 - **Resource Management**: Efficient organization of learning materials

+### 🌐 Multilingual Website Translation

+- **Full-Page Translation**: Users can translate the entire website into their preferred Indian language using the language dropdown in the navbar.
+- **Supported Languages**: Includes Hindi, Bengali, Tamil, Telugu, Marathi, Gujarati, Kannada, Malayalam, Punjabi, Odia, Assamese, Urdu, and more.
+- **Dynamic Translation**: All user-facing content is translated in real time using the integrated Flask translation API (Bhashini).
+- **Seamless UX**: Language selection is persistent and applies instantly across all pages.

 ## 🚀 Getting Started

  ## AI Fallback System